Improving sampling by modifying the effective diffusion: Optimizing the diffusion: the overdamped Langevin case

 \paragraph{Physical system.}

-We consider a two-dimensional system composed of~$N=16$ particles (hence~$d=2N$) interacting through the following repulsive WCA pair potential:
+We consider a two-dimensional system composed of~$N=16$ particles (the dimension is then~$d=32$).
+The particles are placed in a periodic square box with side length~$\ell$ such that the particle density is~$N/\ell^{2}=0.7$ (thus~$\ell\approx 4.78$).
+The particles interact through the following repulsive WCA pair potential:

 Here,~$r$ denotes the distance between two particles,~$\varepsilon=1$ and~$R=1$ are two positive parameters and~$r_0=2^{1/6}R$.
-Two particles are designated to form a solute dimer while the others are solvent particles.
+The first two particles are designated to form a solute dimer while the others are solvent particles.
 For these two particles, the WCA potential is replaced by the following double-well potential

-This potential admits two minima, one corresponding to the compact state~$r=r_0$, and one corresponding to the stretched state~$r=r_0+2w$ with~$w=0.7$.
-The energy barrier separating both states is~$h=2$.
-The particles are placed in a periodic square box with side length~$\ell$ such that the particle density is~$N/\ell^{2}=0.7$ (thus~$\ell\approx 4.78$).
+where $w=0.35$ and~$r_1=\ell/4-w$ is chosen such that $V_{\rm DW}(0)=V_{\rm DW}(\ell/2)$ which yields $r_1\approx 0.85$.
+This potential admits two minima, one corresponding to the compact state~$r=r_1$, and one corresponding to the stretched state~$r=r_1+2w\approx1.55$.
+We set $h=2$ ($h$ represents the energy barrier separating the two states in the double-well potential~\eqref{eq:dimer_potential}).
+Note that~$r_0<\ell/2$, so that a particle cannot interact with any of its periodic copies.
 We set~$\beta=1$.
+The values we chose (rather dense system in terms of solvent particles, relatively high energy barrier) ensure that we have a sufficiently difficult sampling problem allowing to demonstrate the benefit of using a modified diffusion.